ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

  offset in each partition which is relatively lightweight.

 * In a *consumer group* there is exactly one consumer for each partition.
-This ensures that a record is processed by one
+This ensures that a record is processed by only one
   consumer: The record is stored in a partition, which is processed by one consumer thanks to the consumer group.

 * *Log compaction* is a mechanism that can be used to delete old records:
-  If there are multiple records with the same ID, a log compaction deletes all these records except the last one.
+  If there are multiple records with the same ID, a log compaction deletes all of these records except the last one.
 This can be used to remove events that are superseded by newer events.

 Kafka can be operated in a cluster to provide reliability and scalability.

 #### The Kafka Example

-The example can be found on [GitHub](https://github.com/ewolff/microservice-kafka).
-The [guide](https://github.com/ewolff/microservice-kafka/blob/master/HOW-TO-RUN.md) contains an extensive documentation that explains the installation and starting the example step by step.
+The example can be found at [GitHub](https://github.com/ewolff/microservice-kafka).
+The [guide](https://github.com/ewolff/microservice-kafka/blob/master/HOW-TO-RUN.md) contains an extensive documentation that explains step by step how to install and start the example.

 ![Overview of the Kafka example](images/kafka-beispiel.png)